fafrd/summarize/README.md

 # summarize

-summarize.py will download a youtube video, transcribe it using [whisper.cpp](https://github.com/ggerganov/whisper.cpp), then summarize it using ChatGPT.
+summarize.py will download the auto-generated subtitles for a youtube video and summarize them using ChatGPT.

 The script uses ChatGPT's new 128k context model.
 This should support up to about 100,000 words, which is maybe 10 hours of discussion.
 At $0.01/1k tokens, summarizing a transcript costs roughly 10 cents per hour.